 Or, if you are using tingsha bells, you only need the bells.

-Then as I’m walking through my home smudging I will say a prayer or blessings, inviting in good, positive energy, and releasing the negative energy, something like “I release the negative that I don’t want or need and invite the good that I do want and need”
+Then as you walk through your home smudging it’s a good idea to say a prayer or blessings, inviting in good, positive energy, and releasing the negative energy.
+It can be something simple like, “I release the negative that I don’t want or need and invite the good that I do want and need”

 I like to begin at the back of my house.